gabrield2731/Change--Challenge-Repo/README.md

 This is to allow for a smooth installation since some of the file names exceed certain limits.

-In the project directory, please type the following commands in the project directory one at a time in order to successfully launch the game:
+In the project directory, please type the following commands one at a time in order to successfully launch the game:

 `cd backend`
 `node server.js`